realitymod/Manual/en/help_manual.md

 If you spot any issue, wish to expand the manual more or want to translate to a different language you're welcome to submit an issue and/or create a pull request with the intended changes.

-Our manual uses [Markdown syntax](#syntax), a very easy to learn system, where it basically free text with a few options for formating.
+Our manual uses [Markdown syntax](#syntax), a very easy to learn system, where it basically free text with a few options for formatting.
 Additionally, we serve the manual using HonKit, a fork of GitBook.

 ## Translating